7diogo-luis/ZIRCON/README.md

 ## Next Steps in Development

-This is a non-exhaustive exploration of possible improvements to the overal system.
+This is a non-exhaustive exploration of possible improvements to the overall system.
 All this new functionality relies on the already developed interlocking engine, greatly simplifying further efforts.
 The complexity of these new developments is estimated in a scale of 1 to 3, with 1 representing the lowest level of complexity.

 ### Upstream
 1. **Layout Encoding Assistant** (complexity: 2) - The user is guided through the encoding process, which will be done through CLI interactions instead of manual file creation.
 Redundancy is eliminated, greatly improving efficiency.
 Ongoing verification ensures there are no inconsistencies in the encoding process
 3. **Unified Layout Encoding** (complexity: 1) - All input files to ZIRCON will be wrapped on a single unified descriptor of the layout and operational parameters to use.
-This encoding will be embeded on every ZIRCON Standard output file, so that any file can be used as input to generate the other files
+This encoding will be embedded on every ZIRCON Standard output file, so that any file can be used as input to generate the other files
 4. **Signaling Diagram Generator** (complexity: 3) - The layout encoding will be used to synthesize a signaling diagram.
 The diagram will be in a standard form, distilled of irrelevant or ambiguous information.
 Every aspect relevant for the signaling project will be present on the diagram

 ### Midstream
 1. **Incompatible Movement Engine** (complexity: 2) - The interlocking engine will compute incompatible movements

 ### Downstream
-1. **Software Control Table Generator** (complexity: 1) - Software control tables (e.g. movement SCT, switch SCT, etc.) will be derived from the interlocking program and incompatibile movements
+1. **Software Control Table Generator** (complexity: 1) - Software control tables (e.g. movement SCT, switch SCT, etc.) will be derived from the interlocking program and incompatible movements
 2. **Inspection Assistant** (complexity: 1) - The user can, for example, easily get a list of all movements that lock a switch in a certain position or all movements that overlap to a certain section
 3. **Visual assistant** (complexity: 3) - Movements can be visualized on a representation of the station, per user request, as well as auxiliary information, like flank protection sections, incompatible movements, etc.

 ### Others
 1. **GUI** (complexity: 1) - A graphical user interface will be built to reduce the steepness of the learning curve of new ZIRCON users, as well as to improve overall aesthetics.
 The command line interface (CLI) will always be available
-2. **Installer** (complexity: 1) - ZIRCON will have an installer so the program files are kept on a safe directory.
+2. **Installer** (complexity: 1) - ZIRCON will have an installer so the program files are kept in a safe directory.
 In production, the user launches ZIRCON through a shortcut and selects the location for exporting generated files
 3. **Project File Format Converter** (complexity: 1) - A tool that converts ZIRCON generated project files to formats that conform to the norms of costumer organizations

 ### New workflow enabled
-The signaling project phase is often unorganized and inneficcient.
-It is centered around several interdependant major document types (e.g. signaling diagram, interlocking program, software control tables, etc.).
-When a modification is required due errors, under optimization or changing requirements, all documents must be manually changed and validated and even before that, the interlocking logic might need to be modified, creating tremendous lag and unnecessary resource consumption.
+The signaling project phase is often unorganized and inefficient.
+It is centered around several interdependent major document types (e.g. signaling diagram, interlocking program, software control tables, etc.).
+When a modification is required due to errors, under optimization or changing requirements, all documents must be manually changed and validated and even before that, the interlocking logic might need to be modified, creating tremendous lag and unnecessary resource consumption.

-In a vicious cycle, the very inneficiency of the current system breeds ground for more errors and under optimizations, which then leed to more iterations and manual modifications, then more errors, and so on.
-Railways are the most efficient form of transportation, allowing fast movement of heavy loads and large numbers of passangers, at minimal cost.
-However inneficciencies are common, and change is very slow.
-This is a result of the problems in the project/validation workflows.
+In a vicious cycle, the very inefficiency of the current system breeds ground for more errors and under optimizations, which then lead to more iterations and manual modifications, then more errors, and so on.
+Railways are the most efficient form of transportation, allowing fast movement of heavy loads and large numbers of passengers, at minimal cost.
+However, inefficiencies are common, and change is very slow.
+This is a result of the problems with the project/validation workflows.
 Delayed timelines and cost slippage commonly found in the Railway world.
 ZIRCON helps bring the 21st century to railway signaling projects.
 Better optimization and safety, while dramatically reducing costs.

 In a ZIRCON enabled efficient workflow model, the project/validation phase will only be centered around the ZIRCON Standard format files.
 Major project documents, like Signaling Diagrams, Interlocking Programs or Software Control Tables, will be of the ZIRCON standard, meaning they can be instantly generated from each other.
-When a modification is necessary, it is quikly done via the **Layout Encoding Assistant** and a new version of all files is generated.
+When a modification is necessary, it is quickly done via the **Layout Encoding Assistant**, and a new version of all files is generated.
 Instead of spending hundreds of hours manually reviewing logic and updating documents, iterations become practically instantaneous.
-ZIRCON itself incorporates verification, reducing the amount of errors throughout the project phase.
-Hands on rapid prototyping becomes possible greatly improving end solution optimization.
+ZIRCON itself incorporates verification, reducing the number of errors throughout the project phase.
+Hands on rapid prototyping becomes possible, greatly improving end solution optimization.

 ```mermaid
 ---